ksabmagar7/bookmarks-learning-resources/README.md

 # **Learning Resources 📖**

-**📑Bookmarks on learning Remote Sensing, R/Python, ML/DL and related topics**
+**📑Bookmarks on learning Remote Sensing, R/Python, ML/DL and related topics:**

 These are the resources I have gone through (or tried going through) and found very helpful in learning.
 The main focus is to gather resources of agriculture remote sensing (crops, vegetation, soil), precision agriculture and advanced topics of that domain.
 Resources free, and easily available will only be listed.